June 22, 2010

 no. 3), or the morphophonemic and morphological structures created by

-variations in the stress patterns (features nos 5 and 6), are all to be
+variations in the stress patterns (features nos 5 and 6), are all to be ascribed

-as indicating a linear development of LBH.
+indicating a linear development of LBH.
 They are part and parcel of the

 morphological structure of certain Hebrew dialects of the Qumran period.